RIM close to picking new chair, report says

 (The author is a Reuters Breakingviews columnist.
 The opinions expressed are his own.)

-TORONTO Jan 3 Research In Motion RIM.TO is on the verge of stripping its co-chief executives of their other shared role as chairman of the board, a Canadian newspaper reported on Tuesday, raising hopes among investors in the struggling BlackBerry maker.
+TORONTO Jan 3 Research In Motion RIM.TO is on the verge of stripping its co-chief executives of their other shared role as chairman of the board, a Canadian newspaper reported on Tuesday, citing unidentified sources.

-Shares of the smartphone company jumped more than 7 percent on a National Post report that Barbara Stymiest, currently an independent member of RIM's board, is leading the race to replace Mike Lazaridis and Jim Balsillie in the chairmanship.
-The paper cited unnamed "sources familiar with events."
+Shares in the company that makes the BlackBerry smartphone jumped 6 percent in morning trade on a National Post report that Barbara Stymiest, currently an independent member of RIM's board, is leading the race to replace the pair in the chairmanship.

-"Any talk about an independent chairman is going to give this company a boost.
-It will increase the likelihood the value of this company will be unlocked," said BGC Partners analyst Colin Gillis.

-RIM's shares sagged 75 percent last year after a series of profit warnings, and the botched launch and dismal sales of its PlayBook tablet computer.

 The Waterloo, Ontario-based company in June agreed to study its unusual corporate structure and report back to investors by the end of January, narrowly avoiding a vote of confidence at RIM's last annual meeting.
 [ID:nN1E75T24F]

-Stymiest, a former chief operating officer and head of communications at Royal Bank of Canada and ex-CEO of the Toronto Stock Exchange, joined the RIM board in 2007.
+Stymiest, a former chief operating officer at Royal Bank of Canada and ex-CEO of the Toronto Stock Exchange, joined the RIM board in 2007.

-RIM did not respond directly to the report, but said a committee of its independent directors was on track to deliver its recommendations on RIM's governance structure by Jan.
-31.

-RIM shares were trading 7.8 percent higher at $15.64 on the Nasdaq and up 6.6 percent at C$15.78 on the Toronto Stock Exchange.

 (Reporting by Alastair Sharp in Toronto and Sinead Carew in New York; Editing by Frank McGurty)